Basilu-Liyanage/Basilu-Liyanage/README.md

 Hi there, I’m Basilu Liyanage 👋
 Welcome to my GitHub profile!
-I’m a software developer and tech enthusiast with a focus on autonomous systems and intelligent vehicle navigation.
+I’m a software developer, Grade 8, Studying At Lyceum Int.
+School Wattala, Sri Lanka, and tech enthusiast with a focus on autonomous systems and intelligent vehicle navigation.

 🚀 About Me
 🔭 Currently working on Intelligent Vehicle Navigation to optimize and automate drive systems.